Jovie Goat Milk Baby Formula Review and Analysis

 Fluoride: Jovie doesn't add fluoride to their formulas like some others (like we saw in our Kendamil formula review), though it is naturally present in small amounts, just like it is with most goat milk formulas, as seen in our Kabrita infant formula review.

 Jovie Stages: Ingredient Differences

-2. Jovie Stage 2 versus Stage 3: There are three main differencess between Jovie Stages 2 and 3.
+2. Jovie Stage 2 versus Stage 3: There are three main differences between Jovie Stages 2 and 3.
 First, Stage 3 adds more prebiotics than Stage 1 and reduces the fat content by about 6% relative to Stage 2.
 Second, Stage 3 no longer includes arachidonic acid (AA, an Omega-6), and also drops several amino acids (l-choline bitartrate, l-cystine, l-tryptophan, l-tyrosine, inositol, l-carnitine, l-tartrate).
 Finally, Stage 3 dramatically increases the protein content by about 57% relative to Stage 2.
-This is appropriate to have a higher protein to fat and carbohydrate ratio as your child gets older.
+This is appropriate to have a higher protein-to-fat and protein-to-carbohydrate ratio as your child gets older.